What is ELevate?

 Why are you supporting migration to other distributions?

-The CentOS ecosystem is a very large and diverse community.
-We’ve developed this project in good faith in the hope that everyone in the community can use and contribute to, no matter which distro you prefer.
-That’s the open source way.
+Our contributors have been part of the RHEL ecosystem for a very long time, and we recognized that the CentOS ecosystem is a very large and diverse community.
+We've developed this project in good faith in the hope that everyone in the community can use and contribute to, no matter which distro you prefer.
+That's the open source way.